HOW TO DRINK FROM A FIRE-HOSE WITHOUT DROWNING

 especially if they are organizing the material from different

-- Organized material is useless unless it is organized and accessible within your memory
+- Organized material is useless unless it is accessible within your memory - preferably long term.

 - Getting information into long-term memory requires multiple repetitions and active memorization – "going over" or "reading over" material is NOT efficient.

-- Memorization is never fun, but the most efficient methods are also the LEAST painful.
+- The most efficient memorization methods are also the LEAST painful.

 - Memorize how many items (e.g., headings) there are so you know if you have them all.

-- Memorize the headings in order - use biological logic, visualization, and/or mnemonics.
+- Memorize the headings in order - use biological logic, visualization, and/or mnemonics - before starting on the content.

-- Memorize the information for one row, column, or region using a sequence:
+- Memorize these for one row, column, or region, using the heading sequence or connections to reinforce the material.

-- Cover the original and write it out on a blank paper/board (don't be pretty, but don't cheat) - now throw away or erase what you have just done (this is the tough part – get rid of it).
+- Cover the original and write it out on a blank paper/board (don't be pretty, but don't cheat).

-- Look at the original.
-If you are confident that you wrote out all parts correctly, great!.
-If there is a part you're not sure about, DON'T COMPARE to what you wrote.
+- If there is a part you're not sure about, DON'T COMPARE to what you wrote.
 Rememorize it and self-test again.

-- This method emphasizes what you don't know; comparing old and new will just emphasize what you do know (more fun, but less effective!)
+- This method emphasizes what you don't know, while comparing old and new will just emphasize what you do know (more reassuring, but less effective!)

-- Every time an earlier topic or concept is mentioned, stop and review the relevant summary list or flow diagram - how many, headings, key words, then the rest.
+- Every time an earlier topic or concept is mentioned in a lecture or practice question, close your eyes and quickly review the topic organization - how many, headings and key words/phrases.

-- Mentally review graphs or pictures or diagrams at other times, e.g., washing your hair.
+- Mentally review graphs or pictures or diagrams at other times, e.g., waiting for laundry to dry.

-- This sets the information in your memory and builds practices in the mental sequences you'll use answering questions under time pressure
+- This sets the information in your memory and builds practice in the mental sequences you'll use answering questions under time pressure

-- Quizzing each other is good motivation, but beware of subliminal cues used to help answer the questions without mastering the material.
-Explaining it out loud to yourself is a good start, but you can verbally "hand-wave" around areas you aren't clear on.
-Always check yourself as above.
+- When studying with others, quizzing each other can be helpful (and fun), but beware that you might be using subliminal cues to help answer questions without truly mastering the material.
+When studying along, explaining material out loud to yourself can also be helpful, but beware of the very common tendency to verbally "hand-wave" around areas you aren't actually clear on.
+Always check yourself with the active review described above.

 Practice application early - do NOT wait until you believe you can get all the practice Qs right!

-- Practice questions are diagnostic tools best used to master the material.
+- Practice questions are diagnostic tools best used to master the material BEFORE you know it.

 - Use the stems AND the answer choices (correct and incorrect) to help identify the level of detail you need to know, and how much integration and/or application is expected.

 - If you got a question CORRECT, identify exactly why each incorrect choice was wrong and why it was included as a potential choice for that question.
+Actively review your study organizations that include each incorrect choice.
 Predict a question stem that uses the incorrect choice as its focus.

 - Work out an approach or method for that type of question – "where do I start"?